|Syracuse University||Online MS in Library and Information Science||✓|

 To get access to these graduate programs, individuals should already hold a Bachelor's degree in a similar field.
 Between a 2.75 to 3.0 cumulative GPA is needed for consideration and around two years of professional experience.
 Some programs, like what Georgia College offers, requires a writing assessment and two recommendation letters.

-Campus-based and online ALA-Accredited library science degrees in Georgia
+List of the best campus-based and online ALA-Accredited library science degrees in Georgia

 Georgia College and State University